LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 ```

 ### POJO Example 3
-If the name of the field matches the name of the JSON key, the `@SerializedName` annotation can be omitted.
+When the name of the field matches the name of the JSON key, the `@SerializedName` annotation can be omitted.

 ```java
 @AutoGsonAdapter(rootField = "person.names")